Best toys what looks like magnetic tiles for younger & older

 Sustainability

-Magnetic tiles last a very long time.
-Can't be broken actually.
-Toys that look like magnetic tiles must therefore also be able to handle frequent play.
+Magnet tiles last a very long time.
+Actually impossible to break.
+Toys what up magnet tiles must therefore also be able to withstand frequent play.

 I have assessed all alternatives for sustainability.